Aliases for APOA4 Gene

 GeneCards Summary for APOA4 Gene

-APOA4 (Apolipoprotein A-IV) is a Protein Coding gene.
-Diseases associated with APOA4 include chronic inflammatory demyelinating polyneuropathy and demyelinating polyneuropathy.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include protein homodimerization activity and copper ion binding.
-An important paralog of this gene is APOA1.
+APOA4 (Apolipoprotein A4) is a Protein Coding gene.
+Diseases associated with APOA4 include Carotenemia and Familial Hypercholesterolemia.
+Among its related pathways are Lipoprotein metabolism and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and copper ion binding.
+An important paralog of this gene is APOA5.